-An inquiry into the origin and nature of Calvinism, its influence upon the development of religion and political life, as well as the proper application of its principles to these spheres.
+Two hours An inquiry into the origin and nature of Calvinism, its influence upon the development of religion and political life, as well as the proper application of its principles to these spheres.
 The course consists of lectures, assigned readings, and essays.
 Open to Juniors and Seniors.
-To others only by special permission.